 Solution:

 A bot automates the process of resetting passwords picking up user requests from the corporate system, logging into the designated application, resetting the password, and sending it to the user.
-Then it marks the query as resolved and notifies the IT team on the status.
+Then it marks the query as resolved and notifies the IT team of the status.

 Use case 2.
 Account Management